JKBero/notes-app/README.md

 # Notes App

-This project is a notes app built as a frontend, single page web app, in Vanilla Javascript.
+This notes app is built as a frontend, single page web app, in Vanilla Javascript.
 It has been unit tested without the implementation of a testing library.

 ## User Stories